 Although most bands would like to have the kind of budget to promote their latest album on TV, radio, and billboards, they are more likely to have just enough to print up posters for the next gig.
-And yet indies can get the kind of attention that major label acts get.
-You just need to plan appropriately and implement a few tried-and-true strategies.
+And yet indie artists can get the kind of attention that major label acts get: you just need to plan appropriately and implement a few tried-and-true strategies.

 You have one thing to do before you get started, though.
-It’s the one thing that every band must know: who’s the audience for your music.
+It’s the one thing that every band must know: who is the audience for your music?
 What are their ages?
 Where do they hang out?
 What do they do?
 What are their interests?
 Who are they?
 The better you know your target audience, the easier you’ll find the strategies are to implement and the greater the return on your planning.

 Once you know your audience, dig in.

 Seven effective strategies to get your music noticed

 - The Multi-Tasking Strategy

 Don’t start there.
 Publications and media that cater solely to music are probably the hardest place to get your music noticed.